Tullio Levi-Civita: Biography

-Born into an Italian Jewish family in Padua, Levi-Civita was the son of Giacomo Levi-Civita, a lawyer and former senator.
-He graduated in 1892 from the University of Padua Faculty of Mathematics.
+Born into an Italian Jewish family in Padova, Levi-Civita was the son of Giacomo Levi-Civita, a lawyer and former senator.
+He graduated in 1892 from the University of Padova Faculty of Mathematics.
 In 1894 he earned a teaching diploma after which he was appointed to the Faculty of Science teacher's college in Pavia.
-In 1898 he was appointed to the Padua Chair of Rational Mechanics (left uncovered by death of Ernesto Padova) where he met and, in 1914, married Libera Trevisani, one of his pupils.
-He remained in his position at Padua until 1918, when he was appointed to the Chair of Higher Analysis at the University of Rome; in another two years he was appointed to the Chair of Mechanics there.
+In 1898 he was appointed to the Padova Chair of Rational Mechanics (left uncovered by death of Ernesto Padova) where he met and, in 1914, married Libera Trevisani, one of his students.
+He remained in his position at Padova until 1918, when he was appointed to the Chair of Higher Analysis at the University of Rome; in another two years he was appointed to the Chair of Mechanics there.

 In 1900 he and Ricci-Curbastro published the theory of tensors in Méthodes de calcul différentiel absolu et leurs applications, which Albert Einstein used as a resource to master tensor calculus, a critical tool in the development of the theory of general relativity.
 In 1917 he introduced the notion of parallel transport in Riemannian geometry, motivated by the will to simplify the computation of the curvature of a Riemannian manifold.
 Levi-Civita's series of papers on the problem of a static gravitational field were also discussed in his 1915–1917 correspondence with Einstein.
 The correspondence was initiated by Levi-Civita, as he found mathematical errors in Einstein's use of tensor calculus to explain the theory of relativity.
 Levi-Civita methodically kept all of Einstein's replies to him; and even though Einstein had not kept Levi-Civita's, the entire correspondence could be re-constructed from Levi-Civita's archive.
 It is evident from this that, after numerous letters, the two men had grown to respect each other.
 In one of the letters, regarding Levi-Civita's new work, Einstein wrote "I admire the elegance of your method of computation; it must be nice to ride through these fields upon the horse of true mathematics while the like of us have to make our way laboriously on foot".
 In 1933 Levi-Civita contributed to Paul Dirac's equations in quantum mechanics as well.